List of West Indies Test cricket records: Result records

 A Test match is won when one side has scored more runs than the total runs scored by the opposing side during their two innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If one side scores more runs in a single innings than the total runs scored by the other side in both their innings, it is known as a win by innings and runs.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.

 Greatest win margins (by innings)

 The fifth Test of the 1938 Ashes series at The Oval saw England win by an innings and 579 runs, the largest victory by an innings in Test cricket history.
-The largest victory for West Indies, which is the third largest, is there win against India in the third Test of the 1958–59 tour at the Eden Gardens, where the hosts lost by an innings and 336 runs.
+The largest victory for West Indies, which is the third largest, is their win against India in the third Test of the 1958–59 tour at the Eden Gardens, where the hosts lost by an innings and 336 runs.